kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 - **NLC clearing trigger revisited** for architectures where the Node object outlives the kubelet (see [Risks and Mitigations](#risks-and-mitigations) and [Design Decision 2](#design-decisions)).
-- **Critical-daemon-Pod gap closed.** Priority-aware suppression lands in alignment with the separate drain-ordering enhancement (directions A / B above or a successor), informed by the `critical` metric label collected during alpha.
+- **Per-tier precision.** The kubelet publishes the priority boundary it is terminating, and the reader compares the template's resolved priority against it, replacing the two-phase approximation of [Priority tiers](#priority-tiers); informed by the `critical` metric label collected during alpha and aligned with the separate drain-ordering enhancement.
 - **Controller-driven teardown.** A decision on whether, and via which condition combination, teardown orchestrated by a cluster-side controller triggers DaemonSet suppression (see [Other writers](#other-writers)), taken together